harveyjavier/harveyjavier/README.md

 ### What's Up! 👋

 I'm [Harvz].
-Lead Mobile and Game Developer of [SparkPoint] - a blockchain startup in the Philippines.
+Lead Mobile Developer of [SparkPoint] - one of the leading blockchain startup in the Philippines.

-### About me:
+### Interests: 👨‍💻🚵🎮🍺☕♾️📚
-- 👨‍💻 Hard Coder
-- 🚵 Mountain Biker
-- 🎮 Gamer
-- 🏀 Former Hooper
-- 🍺 Cerevisaphile
-- ☕ Javaphile
-- 🔱 INTJ-T
-- ♾️ Lifelong Learner
-- 📚 Philomath

 ### Connect with me: